batstateu-is/2025-BatstateU-IS/README.md

 </center>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Table 3 shows the difference between the large motor and medium motor in terms of different specifications, with all performance data being based on a ***7.2V power supply***.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Table 3 shows the difference between the large motor and medium motor in terms of different specifications, with all performance data being based on a <b>7.2V power supply</b>.
 The Technic™ Medium Motor, while more small and lightweight, offers faster rotation speeds but lower torque.
 This makes it ideal for lightweight mechanisms, low-profile design with limited space or tasks requiring quick response but low-resistance motion.
 In addition to wheels, it is ideal for driving attachments like arms, lifts, or actuators on robots.
 However, for driving the entire robot, where it must carry multiple components, handle tight turns, and maintain stability over long distances, more torque and control are required.
 This makes the Large Motor more appropriate for its strength and ability to handle resistance.

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After comparing both options, we decided to integrate the Technic™ Large Angular Motor for our robot’s driving and steering system.
 This features a built-in advanced Rotation Sensor that can report speed, angle changes, and absolute position within a range of -180° to +180°.
 It can also sense direct user input or manual rotation which allows responsive input during calibration or testing.
 While powered by a 7.2V system, the motor can achieve a torque of 25 Ncm at stall, and performs most efficiently at 8 Ncm with 135 RPM.
 Its speed with no load reaches up to 175 RPM.
 Its sensor offers a resolution of 360 counts per revolution, an accuracy that is less than or equal to ±3 degrees, and a fast update rate of 100 Hz for real-time feedback.
 In terms of design, the motor has a Technic build geometry and includes a 250 mm LEGO® Power Functions 2.0 (LPF2) cable and dual crosshole outputs, making it easy to integrate securely into complex builds.</p>